backdrop-contrib/grid_field_formatter/README.txt

 b.
 Configuration:
-- After successful installation, browse to the "Grid Field Formatter" settings page (under Configuration > Content), and select the field types for which the Grid Field Formatter should be made available.
+- After successful installation, browse to the "Grid Field Formatter" settings page (under Configuration > Content Authoring), and select the field types for which the Grid Field Formatter should be made available.

 - Then, browse to the "Manage Display" settings page, for an entity (Node